jotavare/so_long/README.md

 #### GRAPHIC MANAGMENT
 * Display the image in a window and must remain smooth.
 * Pressing `ESC` must close the window and quit the program in a clean way.
-* Clicking on the windows cross should do the same behavior as `ESC`.
+* Clicking on the window cross should do the same behavior as `ESC`.
-* The use of the imagges of the MiniLibx is mandatory.
+* The use of the images of the MiniLibx is mandatory.

 #### MAP
 * The map should include 3 components to be constructed: walls, collectibles and free space.